garencheckley/podexp/README.md

 - **Enhanced Content Quality**: The end result is podcast content with greater depth, analytical rigor, and balanced perspectives

 This enhancement directly addresses the issue of information loss that previously occurred when passing only small summaries between stages of the content generation pipeline.
 By ensuring that the full context and details are preserved throughout, the system now produces more insightful, comprehensive, and valuable podcast content.

+### Episode Generation Logging and Dashboard

+The system now features comprehensive logging and visualization of the episode generation process, providing unprecedented transparency into how AI creates podcast content:

+#### Key Features

+##### 1. Detailed Generation Logs
+- **Multi-Stage Tracking**: Captures detailed information at each stage of the generation process:
+  - Episode Analysis: Previous topics and themes analyzed
+  - Initial Search: Search queries used and topics discovered
+  - Topic Clustering: How similar topics are grouped into thematic clusters
+  - Topic Prioritization: Decision process for selecting topics to focus on
+  - Deep Research: Layered research from surface to in-depth analysis
+  - Content Generation: How the final script is created and structured
+  - Audio Generation: Conversion of text to natural-sounding speech
+- **Decision Documentation**: Records specific decisions made at key points with reasoning
+- **Performance Metrics**: Tracks processing time for each stage to identify bottlenecks
+- **Source Attribution**: Clearly documents which sources influenced which content sections

+##### 2. Interactive Timeline Dashboard
+- **Visual Process Map**: Presents the generation process as an interactive timeline
+- **Stage-by-Stage Breakdown**: Expandable sections for each generation stage
+- **Time Distribution**: Visual representation of time spent in each stage
+- **Decision Points**: Highlights key decisions made during generation

+##### 3. Detailed Stage Views
+- **Topic Selection Insights**: Shows which topics were considered, selected, and why
+- **Clustering Visualization**: Displays how related topics were grouped
+- **Prioritization Reasoning**: Explains why certain topics received deeper coverage
+- **Research Path**: Shows the progression from initial to deep research
+- **Content Creation Logic**: Explains how the script was structured and composed

+##### 4. Implementation Details
+- **Structured Logging**: Comprehensive `EpisodeGenerationLog` data structure captures all aspects of generation
+- **Tabbed Interface**: Easy access to logs via a tabbed interface in the episode view
+- **Persistent Storage**: Generation logs stored alongside episodes for future reference
+- **Responsive Design**: Dashboard adapts to different screen sizes for mobile and desktop viewing

+#### Benefits
+- **Transparency**: Clear visibility into the AI's decision-making process
+- **Debugging**: Easier identification of issues in topic selection or research
+- **Trust**: Better understanding of how content is generated and sourced
+- **Learning**: Insights into how content evolves through the generation pipeline
+- **Quality Improvements**: Better ability to diagnose and address content quality issues

+This feature provides podcast creators with unprecedented insight into the AI generation process, helping them understand how topics are selected, researched, and developed into podcast episodes.
+It transforms the "black box" of AI content generation into a transparent, explainable process that builds trust and enables continuous improvement.

 ### Core Generation Prompts Refinement